 \subsubsection{Preference Learning}

-In addition to this, we aim to fine-tune a Multi-layer perceptron (MLP) on top of the pre-trained CLIP embeddings to optimize specifically for our domain.
-This allows us to benefit from the power of CLIP’s representation learning while maintaining the specificity of our task.
+In addition, we fine-tune a multi-layer perceptron (MLP) on top of the pre-trained CLIP embeddings to optimize specifically for our domain.
+This allows us to benefit from CLIP’s representation learning while maintaining task-specific adaptation.

-Similar to the Reward Model (RM) training proposed by ImageReward \cite{xu2024imagereward}, we formulate our task of preference learning as a pair-wise learning-to-rank (LTR) problem.
-After we obtain $k$ images (up to 8) ranked by LLM for the query $Q$, where the best to the worst is denoted as $x_1, x_2, ..., x_k$, we construct at most $C^{2}_{k}$ pairs provided no ties between two images.
+Similar to the reward model (RM) training proposed by ImageReward \citep{xu2024imagereward}, we formulate our preference learning task as a pairwise learning-to-rank (LTR) problem.
+After obtaining $k$ images (up to 8) ranked by the LLM for a query $Q$, where the order from best to worst is denoted as $x_1, x_2, ..., x_k$, we construct up to $C^{2}_{k}$ pairs, assuming no ties between images.
 It is important to note that, besides clicked items, we only consider images that are scored lower by the LLM than the clicked ones.
-Hence, we aim to learn both image quality attributes and domain-specific factors that result in engagement.
-Thus, for each pair $(x_i, x_j)$, where $x_i$ is ranked higher than $x_j$ by LLM, i.e. $y_i$ > $y_j$, the loss function is formulated as follows:
+In doing so, we aim to learn both image quality attributes and domain-specific factors that drive user engagement.

+Thus, for each pair $(x_i, x_j)$ where $x_i$ is ranked higher than $x_j$ by the LLM (i.e., $y_i > y_j$), the loss function is defined as: